CSURF Research Supplies Awards

-The CSURF Research Supplies Awards will be awarded on a competitive basis to students enrolled in honors projects (499) or DIS (491) research projects during the Spring 2013 semester.
+The CSURF Research Supplies Awards will be awarded on a competitive basis to students enrolled in honors projects (499) or DIS (491) research projects.
 Students in any major are eligible.
 These awards are offered to help support the costs of supplies needed to conduct the undergraduate research project.

 - The maximum award is $300.
-Only one award per year per student.
+Only one award per academic year per student.

 - Allowable costs include supplies inextricably bound to the conduct of the project.